DiscoverAtlanta.com homepage

 Tassili’s Raw Reality

-This fast, casual restaurant located in the West End features a variety of internationally inspired vegan dishes.
+This fast casual restaurant located in the West End features a variety of internationally inspired vegan dishes.
 Tassili Ma’at’s dishes cater to a variety of people from flexitarian to vegetarian to vegan, to transitional clients to raw experts.
 Tassili is recognized for having the best kale in Atlanta, if not the world.
-On the menu are sweet coconut corn, punany wrap, Afrikan carob cake and a variety of popcorn.
+On the menu are sweet coconut corn, punany wrap, Afrikan carob cake and a variety of popcorns.

 Vegan Dream Doughnuts

 These pillows of dough are as delicious as they are beautiful.
 Try the cherry mango cinnamon rolls or the vanilla almond glazed doughnuts.
-Located in the historic West End, the shop also offers organic fruit cinnamon rolls and smoothies.
+Located in the historic West End, the shop also offers organic fruit, cinnamon rolls and smoothies.
 The doughnuts come minus any gluten, sugar, milk or eggs and are sweetened with agave and coconut crystals.

 Sweet Treats